llucbrell/gangnam-style-guide/README.md

 <h2>Writting practices</h2>

-Use lowerCamelCase for multiword identifiers when they <b>refer to objects, functions, methods, properties, or anything not specified in this section.</b>
+Use <b>lowerCamelCase</b> for multiword identifiers when they <i>refer to objects, functions, methods, properties, or anything not specified in this section.</i>

-Use UpperCamelCase for class names (things that you'd pass to "new").
+Use <b>UpperCamelCase</b> for <i>class names</i> (things that you'd pass to "new").

-Use all-lower-hyphen-css-case for multiword filenames and config keys.
+Use <b>all-lower-hyphen-css-case</b> for multiword <i>filenames and config keys</i>.

 Use named functions.
 They make stack traces easier to follow.

-Use CAPS_SNAKE_CASE for constants, things that should never change and are rarely used.
+Use <b>CAPS_SNAKE_CASE</b> for <i>constants</i>, things that should never change and are rarely used.

-Use a single uppercase letter for function names where the function would normally be anonymous, but needs to call itself recursively.
+Use a <b>single uppercase letter</b> for function <i>names where the function would normally be anonymous, but needs to call itself recursively</i>.
 It makes it clear that it's a "throwaway" function. null, undefined, false, 0

+<h2>More</h2>

-Boolean variables and functions should always be either true or false.
+*Boolean variables and functions should always be either true or false.
 Don't set it to 0 unless it's supposed to be a number.

-When something is intentionally missing or removed, set it to null.
+*When something is intentionally missing or removed, set it to null.

-Allways use delete for removing objects.
+*Allways use delete for removing objects.

-Don't set things to undefined.
+*Don't set things to undefined.
 Reserve that value to mean "not yet set to anything."

-<h2>More</h2>
-Use named functions.
+*Use named functions.
 They make stack traces a lot easier to read.
 Callbacks, Sync/async Style

-Use the asynchronous/non-blocking versions of things as much as possible.
+*Use the asynchronous/non-blocking versions of things as much as possible.

-The callback should always be the last argument in the list.
+*The callback should always be the last argument in the list.
 Its first argument is the Error or null.

-Be very careful never to ever ever throw anything.
+*Be very careful never to ever ever throw anything.
 It's worse than useless.
 Use the console to handle them.

-Boolean objects are verboten.
+*Boolean objects are verboten.

 gangnam-style!